Karel Van Der WaltData Architect at ACPAS Loan Management Software

 Some technical details of interest about PostgreSQL include:

-MySQL is ranked 1st in Open Source Databases with 38 reviews while PostgreSQL is ranked 3rd in Open Source Databases with 17 reviews.
+MySQL is ranked 1st in Open Source Databases with 41 reviews while PostgreSQL is ranked 3rd in Open Source Databases with 22 reviews.
 MySQL is rated 7.8, while PostgreSQL is rated 8.0.
 The top reviewer of MySQL writes "Good beginner base but it should have better support for backups".
 On the other hand, the top reviewer of PostgreSQL writes "Can be clustered which allows for fault tolerance".
-MySQL is most compared with Firebird SQL, Oracle Database, SAP HANA and IBM Db2 Database, whereas PostgreSQL is most compared with Firebird SQL, MariaDB, EDB Postgres Advanced Server, Percona Server and SQLite.
+MySQL is most compared with Firebird SQL, Oracle Database, SAP HANA, IBM Db2 Database and Oracle Database In-Memory, whereas PostgreSQL is most compared with Firebird SQL, EDB Postgres Advanced Server, MariaDB, Percona Server and SQLite.
 See our MySQL vs. PostgreSQL report.

 See our list of best Open Source Databases vendors.